-The Douay-Rheims Version, which contains the Apocrypha, is the foundation on which nearly all English Catholic versions are still based.
+The Douay-Rheims Version, which contains the Apocrypha, is a translation from the Latin Vulgate and was first Bible translation in English to be officially authorized by the Catholic Church.
 It was translated by Gregory Martin, an Oxford-trained scholar, working in the circle of English Catholic exiles on the Continent, under the sponsorship of William (later Cardinal) Allen.
 The NT appeared at Rheims in 1582; the OT at Douay in 1609.
 The whole Douay-Rheims Bible was revised and diligently compared with the Latin Vulgate by Bishop Richard Challoner in A.D.
-1749-1752.
+1749—52.
 The notes included in the text were written by Challoner.
 The DR Bible was photographically reproduced from the 1899 edition of the John Murphy Company, Baltimore, Maryland, by Tan Books in 1971.

 Douay-Rheims Version - Translation method